Enriched string-net models and their excitations: Introduction

 \subsection{Acknowledgements}

 The authors are indebted to Corey Jones for numerous ideas in this article, including the statement of Proposition \ref{prop:DescriptionOfIm(PA)}, the definitions of the dome and sphere algebras, and a modified string net model which can host excitations at vertices in Remark \ref{rem:HostExcitationsAtVertices}.
 We also would like to further thank Kevin Walker for his generosity with his ideas and for sharing his insight in many helpful conversations over the years.
-The authors would like to further thank Fiona Burnell and Dominic Williamson for helpful discussions.
+The authors would like to further thank Fiona Burnell, Daniel Wallick, and Dominic Williamson for helpful discussions.
 KK was partially supported by the NSF grant DMS 1654159 as well as the Center for Emergent Materials, an NSF-funded MRSEC, under Grant No. DMR-2011876.
 DG and DP were supported by NSF grants DMS 1654159 and 2154389.
+PH was partially supported by US ARO grant W911NF2310026.